Improving the compression performance of MozJPEG

 Description

-MozJPEG is an open-source JPEG compression library developed by Mozilla in 2014.
-The target group is web publishers who want to improve user experience by reducing the time until browsers can render a website.
-To achieve this, MozJPEG uses various features of the JPEG standard and the novel trellis optimization.
-While this optimization leads to a better size-distortion tradeoff, its performance lags behind other known compression libraries.
+MozJPEG is an open-source JPEG compression library that has been developed by Mozilla since 2014.
+It is aimed at web publishers who want to improve user experience by reducing the time it takes for browsers to render a website.
+To achieve this, MozJPEG uses various features of the JPEG standard alongside the unique trellis optimization technique.
+Although this optimization improves the size-distortion trade-off, its performance lags behind that of other known compression libraries.

 References